-Sickle cell disease is a group of inherited disorders that affect hemoglobin (the protein that carries oxygen) through the body.
-Sickle cell anemia is the most common and most serious variant of sickle cell disease.
-It causes crescent or sickle shape of red blood cells.
-A sickled red blood cell is more fragile than a normal cell.
+Sickle cell diseases are a group of inherited disorders that affect the hemoglobin in the body.
+Sickle cell anemia in children is the most common and serious form of all sickle cell diseases.
+It causes crescent or sickle-shaped red blood cells, which are more fragile than normal red blood cells.

-The sickle cells also tend to be rigid and sticky when compared to normal red blood cells.
-The abnormal cells may block tiny blood vessels and reduce or prevent blood flow to different parts of the body.
-This may often lead to episodes of pain and organ failures.
+Sickle cells can be more rigid and sticky than normal red blood cells.
+These unusual cells may block the tiny blood vessels in the body, resulting in reduced blood flow to the different parts of the body.
+In addition, it may lead to episodes of pain and organ failures.

-Read this post to know more about the causes, symptoms, signs, complications, diagnosis, treatment, and prevention of sickle cell anemia in children.
+Read this post to learn more about the causes, signs, risks, diagnosis, treatment, and prevention of sickle cell anemia in children.

 Causes Of Sickle Cell Anemia In Children